solidjs-community/solid-primitives/packages/jsx-tokenizer/README.md

 ## `isToken`

-A function to validate if a value is a token created by the corresponding jsx-parser.
+A function to validate if a value is a token created by the corresponding jsx-tokenizer.

 ### How to use it

 `isToken` takes a value, often this would be a JSXElement.
-The function returns `false` in case the value is not a token created by the corresponding jsx-parser.
+The function returns `false` in case the value is not a token created by the corresponding jsx-tokenizer.
 In case the value is a token `isToken` returns the value cast to a `token`.

 ```tsx
 const value = props.children[0]; // value is typed as a JSXElement